Daita-Corp/claude-code/debug-deployment.md

 description: Debug production deployment issues with logs and diagnostics
 ---

-You are helping the user debug issues with their deployed DAITA agents or workflows.
+You are helping the user debug issues with their deployed Daita agents or workflows.
 Be systematic and thorough:

 ## Information Gathering